More innovation budget, less bureaucracy.

 These incentives aim to strengthen Türkiye’s competitiveness in R&D and innovation.

-- R&D Equipment Credit: An 8% credit is available for investments in tangible and intangible fixed assets (excluding real estate) used exclusively for qualifying R&D purposes.
+- Investments: 8% deduction for investments in tangible and intangible fixed assets (excluding land and buildings) exclusively used for R&D, subject to statutory permanence/holding requirements.

 Technological Innovation (TI) Tax Credit